 Sand!
 The kryptonite to permeable pavement.
 It settles into the joints of pavers and clogs the whole drainage system.
-Unfortunately in Minnesota, a lot of sand and salt is used on roads, driveways, and sidewalks when they ice over in the winter.
+Unfortunately in Minnesota, a lot of sand and salt is used on roads, driveways, and sidewalks when they ice over during winter.
 So is that it?
 Don't install permeable pavers?
 Winter wins again?
 The answer is no. Permeable pavement is still a viable option in Northern regions, but certain maintenance procedures are required.

 Why Is Sand Bad For Permeable Pavement?

 Permeable pavers have small spaces (joints) between each individual block paver that allows water to drain through.
 These joints are normally filled with mortar or polymeric sand to fill in all of the gaps.
 Those gaps are essential to the overall function of the pavement.
 When sand or other debris fills those gaps, it becomes clogged.
 Water can no longer flow through the spaces and into the subgrade.
 Click here for more info on How Do Permeable Pavers Work.

 What To Do In Winter